domfarolino/algorithms/src/datastructures/BST/README.md

 <a name="add-helper"></a>
 ### `void BST<T>::addHelper(T elem, TreeNode<T> *root);`

-To add a node to binary search tree it is best to consider the average case first.
+To add a node to a binary search tree, it is best to consider the average case first.
 So let's take the following BST:

 ```